Oral Care for Dogs: How to Keep Your Dog’s Teeth Clean

 The first step towards taking care of your dog’s teeth is to know what a healthy mouth looks like so you can know when something is off.
 Healthy dog teeth should be clean and free of plaque and tartar (hard, scaly, or sticky colorations.)
 The entire 42 teeth should also be intact and not broken.
 Going further, the tongue should be moist, and the gums should be salmon pink.
 If you notice any discoloration on the teeth or hole in lumps on the tongue, you should get your canine to the vet fast.

-Wondering how you can keep your dog’s teeth clean?
-Here some tips!
+Wondering how to keep your dog's teeth clean?
+Here some tips:

 Brushing your dog’s teeth regularly is the best preventive measure against plaque build-up.
 You don’t have to brush their teeth every day; although the more often, the better.
 If you need an idea of how often you should do this activity, every three days is a good way to begin.
 This new routine might be difficult for your dog at first, but you can train them to get used to it just the same way they’re used to getting their nails trimmed.
 In fact, it’s a great idea to start early with your dog as a puppy, and before long, they will look forward to a regular tooth brushing routine.